 For soccer youngsters, they are naturally active so warm-up drills should not be too intensive.
 But warming up before any activities must be first and foremost.

-I have listed 5 fun soccer warm-up drills below but bear in mind you can modify the drills to add more fun and interesting.
+I have listed 5 fun soccer warm-up drills below but bear in mind you can modify the drills to add more fun and interest.

 If your kid is still too young, read about soccer drills for 1 to 3 years old kids here.